 Applications for requests under $500 will be accepted on a rolling basis; requests over $500 will be considered once per semester (Oct.
 1 and April 10).

 - Any Loyola undergraduate, either full-time or part-time, including graduating seniors, is eligible to apply.
-Full-time students as well as Peace and Justice minors will be given preference over part-time students.
-Applicants need not be majoring in a humanities discipline but the proposed project must be related to the promotion of peace and justice.
+Full-time students as well as Peace and Justice minors will be given preference.
+Applicants can be majoring in any academic discipline, but the proposed project must be related to the promotion of peace and justice.

 - Students may be funded once in a given year.